This article is featured in the free magazine "Data Science in ProductionÂ

 - Insert into it for a particular partition (this can be accomplished with

-) or: - Write directly to disk and then create the partition in Hive manually (for example:
+INSERT INTO test_partition PARTITION(date=2013) SELECT * FROM test) or: - Write directly to disk and then create the partition in Hive manually (for example:

-ALTER TABLE test_partition ADD PARTITION(date=2013)
+ALTER TABLE test_partition ADD PARTITION(date=2013));

-"First create the table" is of course deceptively simple: you need to create a partitioned table which is basically equal to the initial one, save for the date
+"First create the table" is of course deceptively simple: you need to create a partitioned table which is basically equal to the initial one, save for the date field, that has to be set as the partition column.

 Here's the steps I've used to get this done: